-- 22. According to Federal Reserve Chairman Bernanke, "foreclosures can inflict economic damage beyond the personal suffering and dislocation that accompany them.
+22. According to Federal Reserve Chairman Bernanke, "foreclosures can inflict economic damage beyond the personal suffering and dislocation that accompany them.
 Foreclosed properties that sit vacant for months (or years) often deteriorate from neglect, adversely affecting not only the value of the individual property but the values of nearby homes as well.
 Concentrations of foreclosures have been shown to do serious damage to neighborhoods and communities, reducing tax bases and leading to increased vandalism and crime.
-Thus, the overall effect of the foreclosure wave, especially when concentrated in lower-income and minority areas, is broader than its effects on individual homeowners." - 23.
-The discriminatory lending practices at issue herein have resulted in what many leading commentators describe as the "greatest loss of wealth for people of color in modern US history."
-It is well-established that poverty and unemployment rates for minorities exceed those of whites, and therefore, home equity represents a disproportionately high percentage of the overall wealth for minorities.
-Indeed, between 2005-2009, the median wealth of Latino households decreased by 66 percent, and the median wealth of African-American households decreased by 53 percent, while the median wealth of white households decreased just 16 percent.
-As Federal Reserve Chairman Bernanke recently explained, as a result of the housing crisis,
+Thus, the overall effect of the foreclosure wave, especially when concentrated in lower-income and minority areas, is broader than its effects on individual homeowners."7 in modern US history."
+It is well-established that poverty and unemployment rates for 2 minorities exceed those of whites, and therefore, home equity represents a disproportionately high percentage of the overall wealth for minorities.8 Indeed, 3 between 2005-2009, the median wealth of Latino households decreased by 66 percent, 4 5 and the median wealth of African-American households decreased by 53 percent, while the median wealth of white households decreased just 16 percent.9 As Federal 6 7 Reserve Chairman Bernanke recently explained, as a result of the housing crisis, 8 "most or all of the hard-won gains in homeownership made by low-income and 9 minority communities in the past 15 years or so have been reversed."10 The resulting impact of these practices represents "nothing short of the preeminent civil rights issue 10 of our time, erasing, as it has, a generation of hard fought wealth accumulation among African Americans."11 12